-Virginia Bluebells is a spring flowering native erect perennial grows up to 2 feet high on hairless fleshy stems that sometimes branch.
+Virginia Bluebells is a spring flowering native erect perennial that grows up to 2 feet high on hairless fleshy stems that sometimes branch.
 Stems are quite succulent and partly hollow.

-Leaves: The elliptical or egg shaped alternate leaves can also have a bluish appearance, have rounded tips, and are without hair and the uppers are usually stalkless while the lower leaves can be quite large up to 3 x 6 inches and may taper to a short winged stalk.
+Leaves: The elliptical or egg shaped alternate leaves can have a bluish appearance, have rounded tips, are without hair and the uppers are usually stalkless while the lower leaves can be quite large up to 3 x 6 inches and may taper to a short winged stalk.
 Margins are smooth, there is a pinnate vein pattern and the leaves have an overall soft floppy appearance.

-Flower buds can have a pink tinge and the trumpet shaped flowers are five-parted, up to an inch long, normally blue, but can be white as albinos occur within the Mertensia genus (example below), and are nodding on a hairless stalk.
+Flower buds can have a pink tinge; the trumpet shaped flowers are five-parted, up to an inch long, normally blue, but can be white as albinos occur within the Mertensia genus (example below), and are nodding on a hairless stalk.
 There are five white stamens with bluish-tan anthers, and a white style in the center.
 The calyx has five pointed teeth with rounded tips and the calyx tube and flower stalk take on a greenish-purple color.
 At the base of the flower cluster are small leaf-like bracts.

 Seed: Flowers mature to 4 dry dark brown to black, wrinkled nutlets.
 One side is mostly flat, the others rounded, tapered on one end to a point.
 Seeds need 60 days of cold stratification for germination.
 Best planted in the Fall.

 Habitat: Virginia Bluebells is a late April to early May bloomer whose foliage will die back by mid summer.
 Plants need moist soil (wet-mesic to mesic) in light shade to partial sun.
 Full sun will wilt them quickly during the day.
 Shade too heavy and too much rain will reduce flower color considerably.
+When left to go to seed, the plant self seeds new plants easily.
+Plant records kept up to the year 2000 show that the earliest bloom date in the Garden was April 24 and the latest was May 11.

 Names: The genus Mertensia is an honorary for German Botanist Franz Carl Mertens (1764-1831), professor of botany at Bremen and who published the 3rd edition of Deutschlands Flora.
 The species virginica, means 'of Virginia'.
 The author names for the plant classification are ‘Pers.’ who is Christiaan Hendrik Persoon (1761-1836), South African born botanist, educated in Europe, maintained a large herbarium, published Synopsis Plantarum, describing 20,000 species, but best known for his work in the fungi.
 His work on this species was corrected and republished by ‘Link’ who is Johann Heinrich Friedrich Link (1767-1851) German naturalist and botanist who succeeded Willdenow as director and curator of the Botanic Garden of Berlin, published widely and named many species.
 All this updated the original work of '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.